johnpapa/vue-workshop/labs.md

 #### Step 10

 Your work in `store.js` is almost done!
-To finish things up, add a `getters` property into the `Vuex.Store` object to create a custom `cartTotal` property.
+To finish things up, add a `getters` property into the `Vuex.Store` object at the same level as the `actions`, `mutations`, and `state`.
+Then create a custom `cartTotal` property in the `getters` property.
 This property will return the shopping cart's total cost.

 ```javascript
 getters: {